slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - I believe in principles. the basics are really important. not jargon or specifics. understand it not memorize it. you only need to understand a few basic concepts. complexity emerges from very simple rules. first understand the basics! then pass to next level
 - career day an year -> journaling self analysis. skill fluency!
 - The better players did not examine more possibilities, only better ones — just as Capablanca had claimed.
 The expert relies not so much on an intrinsically stronger power of analysis as on a store of structured knowledge.
 Ericsson argues that what matters is not experience per se but “effortful study,” which entails continually tackling challenges that lie just beyond one’s competence. (out of confort zone)!!
+- the next level of your life will demand a different you.
 -->

 ### Improving by experience